This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 This image illustrates some of the variations that tomatoes picked up during their domestication.

-This is a working copy I use to keep track of genes and to look for potentially linked genes,
+This is a working copy I use to keep track of genes that are relevant to me and to look for potentially linked genes,

 so that I can better interpret results of my breeding experiments.